Gauged Gromov-Witten theory for small spheres: Vortices with zero area and genus

-The package of results is not quite complete, the theory of the {\em Jordan-H\"older} vector is missing.
-That is, we do not see whether, if $\ol{Gu}$ contains a vortex, whether the orbit of such a vortex is unique.
-Fortunately we do not need such a result.
+\begin{remark} The theory of the {\em Jordan-H\"older} vector is missing.
+That is, we do not know whether, if $\ol{Gu}$ contains a vortex, whether the orbit of such a vortex is unique. \end{remark}